 We’ve made it!
 It’s that time of the year where the sun is shining, the grass is green and school’s out.
 You just might finally have time to pick up a book that wasn’t picked for you by your kids’ school’s homework!
 Here’s our Top 10 of must-read books to take on holiday.
-And if you need some inspiration on where to go, take a look at our top family destinations for 2018.
+And if you need some inspiration on where to go, take a look at our top family destinations for the summer.

 1. When Life Gives you Lululemons by Lauren Weisberger